 Day 3 – Jinka

-We will take the 11:40 am flight to Jinka arriving at 1:00pm.
+We will take the 11:40 am flight to Jinka arriving at 1:00 pm.
 The afternoon will be spent walking the packed village lanes of the Aari village.
-These very rural people are friendly, some homes are brightly painted, they do pottery, grow sorghum and daily life is easily photographed..
-Chickens in the yards, kids wanting to hold your hands, women cooking by fire all make for a great introduction to the Omo Valley.
-These people are not painted , pierced nor decorated but an excellent representation of rural southern Ethiopia.
+These very rural people are friendly, some homes are brightly painted, they do pottery, grow sorghum and daily life is easily photographed.
+Chickens in the yards, kids wanting to hold your hands, and women cooking by fire all make for a great introduction to the Omo Valley.
+These people are not painted, pierced, or decorated but are an excellent representation of rural southern Ethiopia.
 Past photography groups have visited the school and donated school supplies.
 The classrooms are visually compelling and great to document.
 We will walk up the main road visiting the houses and meeting the people.
 We will be spending the night in the Eco Omo Lodge which is on the banks of the river where people bathe, clothing gets washed and cars get cleaned.
 O/N Eco Omo Lodge

 Day 4 – Jinka

 The afternoon will be spent wandering the dirt street and markets of Jinka.
-The market is colorful and vibrant with many bars, stores selling plastic woven baskets, and day to day items.
-Splitting into small groups a guide will help you with translation, setting up shots if desired and see to it that you can photograph freely.
+The market is colorful and vibrant with many bars, and stores selling plastic woven baskets, and day-to-day items.
+Splitting into small groups a guide will help you with translation, setting up shots if desired, and seeing to it that you can photograph freely.